 It’s often said that an ounce of prevention is worth a pound of cure, meaning it’s usually better to be proactive than reactive.
 Although many believe repair and maintenance are one and the same, nothing could be further from the truth.
 Thinking maintenance and repair are equal in terms of the value they provide can lead to big problems in the long run.
-Being proactive with regular maintenance means you can avoid having to react to unplanned downtime with costly repairs or replacements.
+Being proactive with routine maintenance means you can avoid having to react to unplanned downtime with costly repairs or replacements.
+Knowing when to maintain and when to repair can make a big difference in terms of your facility’s reliability and OEE.
+It’s also critical for achieving a high degree of maintenance maturity.
 Read on to learn more about the difference between maintenance and repair and why this distinction is critical to your operations.

 Key differences between repair and maintenance